overture-stack/website/markdown/documentation/song/user/submit.md

 # Data Submission Overview

-Submitted data consists of data files (e.g. sequencing reads or VCFs), as well as any associated file metadata (data that describes the data file).
+Submitted data consists of data files (e.g. sequencing reads or variant calls), as well as any associated file metadata (data that describes the data file).
 Data is submitted to Song & Score using the Song and Score CLIs (Command Line Clients).
 The Song and Score clients are used in conjunction to upload raw data files while maintaining file metadata and provenance, which is tracked through Song metadata analysis objects.

 # Installing the Song-Client